evan361425/flutter-spotlight-ant/README.md

 }
 ```

-Actions is also easy to customize:
+Actions are also easy to customize:

 ```dart
 SpotlightAnt(